RFK Jr. endorses Trump and suspends presidential campaign

 No poll has shown Kennedy with enough support to defeat either Trump and Harris nationally or in any state, but polls during his campaign suggested he might attract enough support to make a difference in some of the battleground states where the margins of victory were thin in 2020 and 2016.

-Kennedy, one of 11 children of the late Attorney General Robert Kennedy and nephew of former President John F. Kennedy, lost both his uncle and father to assassinations.
+Kennedy, one of 11 children, lost both his uncle and father to assassinations.
 He received Secret Service protection last month after the assassination attempt on Trump in Pennsylvania.

 In recent years, Kennedy has promoted anti-vaccine conspiracy theories and was shunned by several members of his family who earlier this year endorsed Mr. Biden.